Rigid links

 |

-Loading on flexible part of the member | Loading on flexible part of the member and rigid link |
+| Loading on flexible part of the member | Loading on flexible part of the member and rigid link |

-Structural members connection could be represented graphically:
+Structural member connections can be represented graphically:

 Rigid links in local directions